Nerdlabs-AI-DC/AI-Nerd/README.md

 ## Features
 ### Chatting
 AI Nerd’s core feature is its ability to respond to and answer messages.
 You can talk to AI Nerd in DMs, activated channels, or by mentioning it anywhere.
-### Free Will
+### Natural Replies
 AI Nerd can respond on its own without being pinged.
-It can react to memes, join conversations, and more, all with free will.
+It can react to memes, join conversations, and more, all with natural replies.
 ### Vision
 AI Nerd can view and discuss images you send.
 This allows it to see memes, assist with tasks, and much more.
 ### Memory